-Welcome to small tutorial series of hosting a website on Linux machine.
-This series of articles will teach how to setup a web server on the Linux computer and make it available online.
+Welcome to small tutorial series on hosting a website on a Linux machine.
+This series of articles will teach how to setup a web server on a Linux computer and make it available online.
 The website we’ll host on our personal computer can be accessed from around the globe.
-In this article(Part 1), we are going to install all the required tools to a setup web server.
+In this article(Part 1), we will install all the required tools to a setup web server.
 So let’s get started and start our own setup web server.